JunghwanRo/log/README.md

 Update the exact force applying points. \
 Think about what is the best way to take into account the medium while calculating the forces. \
 Wind/Water Current. \
-Consider the state for the medium and implement it if needed. \

 ### Low Priority
 save_code for .py files, WandB. \
 non-fixed energy harvesting underwater. ballon? \